What Is a Good Witness Account in a New York Car Accident Case?

 Seeking Legal Help

 If you or a loved one have recently been a victim of personal injury as a result of a car accident, we at Gattuso & Ciottoli PLLC may be able to help.
-Our offices are based in Fayetteville and we proudly serve the Central New York area, including Syracuse, Watertown, Binghamton, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+Our offices are based in Syracuse and we proudly serve the Central New York area, including Syracuse, Watertown, Binghamton, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
 Contact us today to schedule a free consultation with one of our experienced New York car accident attorneys.
 Let us fight for you.